caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

   *list* *of str*, *optional*, *default = all*

-  Field name of gain (amplitude/phase) calibrator field.
-Or set as 'all' for all the gcal fields, 'longest' to setlect the gcal field observed for the longest time, 'nearest' to select the gcal field closest to the target.
-Note that if multiple targets and gcals are present, then 'all' (for both) means each target will be paired with the closest gcal.
+  The field name(s) of the gain (amplitude/phase) calibrator field(s).
+Or set 'all' to select all of the gcal fields, 'longest' to select the gcal field observed for the longest time, or 'nearest' to select the gcal field closest to the target.
+Note that if multiple targets and gcals are present, then 'all' (for both the 'target' and 'gcal' parameters) means that each target will be paired with the closest gcal.